 Whether you’re finishing an existing space or excavating to create a new basement, it’s a big job.
 There’s a lot to consider, from finding an architect who shares your vision for the space, to more technical aspects such as ensuring the basement is watertight and well-ventilated.

 Obtaining the right set of permits to ensure the work is legal is another important step.
-Here, we outline the essentials facts you need to make your goals a reality.
+Here, we outline the essentials facts you need to make your basement ideas a reality.

 I would think about function,' says Liz Caan, founder and principal at Liz Caan & Co.
 'What activities need to happen down there?
 Will you truly use these areas for those functions?'

-The cost and complexity of your project will depend largely on whether you have an existing space that can be converted/renovated into a habitable zone, or if you need to carry out excavations to make your goals feasible.
+The basement conversion costs and complexity of your project will depend largely on whether you have an existing space that can be converted/renovated into a habitable zone, or if you need to carry out excavations to make your goals feasible.

-The practicalities and challenges of building below grade are different to those you’ll face when constructing an extension at grade level, so you’ll need to bring in the right professionals to ensure your project is a success.
+The practicalities and challenges of building below grade are different to those you’ll face when constructing an extension at grade level, so you’ll need to bring in the right professionals to ensure your project is a success – and to make the most of your basement.

 'Due to the nature of the basement being below grade, there’s different challenges that need to be met,' says Christopher Tucker, principal/owner at MODE4 Architecture, a design practice based in Alexandria, Virginia.